0xalwayslucky/bakepws/README.md

 -o      Specify an output file.
 With no output file specified, standard output will be
         used.

+-c      Specify the exact amount of combinations. n means one word combined with n others.
+        When specifying this, --min and --max will be ignored.

+--min   Sepcify the amount of minimum combinations.
+0 means no combinations will be made.
+        When specifying --min, --max will default to maximum possible length.

+--max   Specify the amount of maximum combinations. n means one word combined with n
+        others.
+When specifying --max, --min will default to 0.

 --cat   Specify a custom hashcat path.
 On default /bin/hashcat and /usr/bin/hashcat
         will be checked.